odeni3/gitwiki/README.md

-gitwiki made in JavaScript with Fetch API using React.
+gitwiki made in JavaScript with Fetch API using React and Styled-Components.